-I grew up just outside the city in New Jersey, on the US East Coast, and have worked/interned there, and spent many a weekend there in my life.
+I grew up just outside New York City in New Jersey, on the US East Coast, and have worked/interned there, and spent many a weekend there in my life.
 Now, I’m living just across the Hudson in Hoboken.
 People ask me for NYC recommendations all the time!
 Here are some of my best recommendations for non-touristy activities!
-However, the tourist stuff is still fun, so don’t let me discourage you from doing that too.
+However, the tourist stuff is still fun, so don’t let me discourage you from doing that, too.
+Lots of places to stay in new York City are near tourist attractions, so you could do that, and then venture out to the local places that are more off the beaten path.
 Here’s your local’s guide to New York City.

 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.
 All prices listed are accurate at time of publication.